kopsha/hopeless-programming/README.md

 ```

-> Another indirection in the SAME module (facepalm)
+> Another indirection in the SAME module
 > _Can you feel the muscles working already?_

 ```python